-- The fresh air exchange on a marine container with both container and mangos properly precooled before loading can be closed for the first 24 hours, after which time the fresh air exchange should be set to 45 cfm. - > Don't specify percent opening or partial opening, like "1/4 open", for fresh air exchange.
-Specify 'cfm' (cubic feet per minute).
+- The fresh air exchange on a marine container with both container and mangos properly precooled before loading can be closed for the first 24 hours, after which time the fresh air exchange should be set to 45 cfm (76 cmh). - > Don't specify percent opening or partial opening, like "1/4 open", for fresh air exchange.
+Specify 'cfm' (cubic feet per minute) or 'cmh' (cubic meters per hour).